djasrot/Tillers_R_project1/README.md

 > install.packages (“corrplot”)

-10) Opened a file and wrote R code
+10) Open a file and write R codes
 • vim codes.R and saved file using “escape” then “:wq!”

 12) R code in the file